indigits/sparse-plex/docs/book/pursuit/omp/fast_omp.rst

 As part of `sparse-plex`_,
 we provide a fast CPU based implementation of OMP.
+It is up to 4 times faster than the OMP implementation in `OMPBOX`_.

 This is written in C and uses the
 BLAS and LAPACK features available in MATLAB.
 The implementation is available in the function `spx.fast.omp`_.
 The corresponding C code is in `omp.c`_.

 For a :math:`100 \times 1000`
 sensing matrix, the implementation can recover